mattrussi/gitlab-com-runbooks/incidents/general_incidents.md

 ## IMOC Checklist

-As we start to open up the role of IMOC, we realized we should add and IMOC checklist for things done in the role when joining an incident.
+As we start to open up the role of IMOC, we realized we should add an IMOC checklist for things done in the role when joining an incident.

 ### Assess the overall status
 Take a minute to assess the overall situation: